 She possesses a combination of being both hugely creative and at the same time is a hyper-organised logistics junkie.

-Based in South London, she loves spending time exploring London’s green spaces with her dog Bo.
-In her spare time, she is never without a crafty project and a fantasy novel.
+Based in South London, she loves spending time exploring London’s green spaces with her dog Bo and in her spare time, she is never without a crafty project and a fantasy novel.

 Previously, Upasana has gained experience in the chemical and quality assurance industry and as a third-sector consultant for two non-profit organisations where she increased employee engagement in social enterprises and devised a strategy to increase volunteer collaboration during the pandemic.
 She holds a Bachelor of Technology degree in Fibre and Textile Processing from Institute of Chemical Technology, Mumbai and a Master's degree in Management from Imperial College London.